Christmas Sale | Flat 20% OFF on Lifetime & All Themes Package. Use coupon code XMAS2024 Buy Now

 What are the popular use cases of embedded software?

 Embedded software is used by a number of industries.
-The automotive sector uses embedded software in systems like engine management, infotainment, or transmission control.
+The car manufacturing sector uses embedded automotive software development in systems like engine management, infotainment, or transmission control.

 Embedded technology is often found in consumer devices like smartphones, smartwatches, and tablets, where it controls the user interface, manages power consumption and processes the data collected from the sensors.
 You may also find embedded tech in industrial systems like manufacturing robots and assembly lines or in medical devices like blood glucose monitors and ventilators.